yuqianglianshou/mazanoke_ice/README.md

 ## About
 MAZANOKE is a simple image optimizer that runs in your browser, works offline, and keeps your images private without ever leaving your device.

-Created for everyday users and designed to be easily shared with family and friends, it serves as an alternative to questionable "free" online tools.
+Created for everyday people and designed to be easily shared with family and friends, it serves as an alternative to questionable "free" online tools.

 ## Table of Content
 - [Features](#features)